 The Randolph Caldecott Medal is the most prestigious award in the United States for children's picture book illustration.
 In the past, the award has recognized illustrators of traditional picture books.
-However, the 2008 Caldecott Medal was awarded for a very special novel for tweens and teens.
+However, the 2008 Caldecott Medal recognized a very special novel for tweens and teens.

 The 2008 Caldecott Honor Books

-- Henry's Freedom Box: A True Story from the Underground Railroad, illustrated by Kadir Nelson, written by Ellen Levine, and published by Scholastic (Compare prices.)
+- Henry's Freedom Box: A True Story from the Underground Railroad, illustrated by Kadir Nelson, written by Ellen Levine, and published by Scholastic (.)

-First the Egg, written and illustrated by Laura Vaccaro Seeger, published by Roaring Brook/Neal Porter (Compare prices.)
+- First the Egg, written and illustrated by Laura Vaccaro Seeger, published by Roaring Brook/Neal Porter (.)

-- The Wall: Growing Up Behind the Iron Curtain, written and illustrated by Peter Sís (Farrar/Frances Foster) (Compare prices.)
+- The Wall: Growing Up Behind the Iron Curtain, written and illustrated by Peter Sís (Farrar/Frances Foster) (.)

-Knuffle Bunny Too: A Case of Mistaken Identity, written and illustrated by Mo Willems, published by Hyperion (Compare prices.)
+- Knuffle Bunny Too: A Case of Mistaken Identity, written and illustrated by Mo Willems, published by Hyperion (.)